Kosmokleaner/DirectXShaderCompilerWiki/Home.md

 The DirectX Shader Compiler project includes a compiler and related tools used to compile High-Level Shader Language (HLSL) programs into DirectX Intermediate Language (DXIL) representation.
 Applications that make use of DirectX for graphics, games, and computation can use it to generate shader programs.

-The project evolves by supporting new [[Shader Models]], which reflect capabilities of underlying hardware and drivers, and [[Language Versions]], which reflect capabilities of the compiler toolchain.
+The project evolves by supporting new [[Shader Model]]s, which reflect capabilities of underlying hardware and drivers, and [[Language Versions]], which reflect capabilities of the compiler toolchain.

 ## Features and Goals